yavuzssvr19/ADA447-MIDTERM-PROJECT/readme.md

 ## Overview

 This project implements a comprehensive deep learning pipeline for **pneumonia detection** from chest X-ray images using the **Fastai** library.
-It follows the structured steps outlined in the ADA447 midterm guidelines, including data preparation, DataBlock creation, model training, evaluation, and advanced techniques like learning rate finder and transfer learning.
+It follows the structured steps outlined including data preparation, DataBlock creation, model training, evaluation, and advanced techniques like learning rate finder and transfer learning.

 ## Project Structure